Standing Splits -Urdhva Prasarita Eka Padasana

 - Starting in Uttanasana / Standing Forward Bend.

-- Inhale lengthen your spine and come onto your fingertips.
+- Lengthen your spine and come onto your fingertips as you inhale.

 - Bring the weight into your left foot.

-- On your next inhale lift your right leg up behind you parallel with the floor as in Warrior III.
+- On your next inhalation, lift your right leg up behind you parallel with the floor as in Warrior 3.

 - Internally rotate the right leg by rolling the right inner thigh up.

-- As you exhale fold over your standing leg bringing the hands back to either size of your foot, while at the same time lifting the right leg higher.
+- As you exhale fold over your standing leg bringing the hands back to either side of your foot, while lifting the right leg higher.

 - Keep the standing leg engaged by lifting the knee cap and front of thigh.

 - Press through the ball of the raised foot.

 - Come out of the pose by lowering the leg back to Uttanasana.